shivaverma/Orbit/README.md

 # Orbit

 Orbit is a open-source project and a collection of reinforcement learning environments.
-If you want to contribute to this project by creating your own environment then please drop a mail to shivajbd@gmail.com
+If you want to contribute to this project by creating your own environment then please drop a mail to shivajbd@gmail.com.
+You can know how to create an environment through [this](https://towardsdatascience.com/create-your-own-reinforcement-learning-environment-beb12f4151ef) blog:

 Orbit contains following RL environments as of today.